 But banking is a different situation altogether.
 While the media, tax haven hating journalists, and Hollywood scriptwriters would have you believe that George Town is the dirty money capital of the Caribbean… that couldn’t be further from the truth.

-In fact, Cayman is one of the most challenging jurisdictions to open non-resident bank accounts for both individuals and businesses.
-In other words, banks here don’t roll out the welcome mat for anyone anymore, especially criminals and tax dodgers.
+In fact, the Cayman Islands is one of the most challenging jurisdictions to open non-resident accounts for both individuals and businesses.
+In other words, Cayman Islands banks here don’t roll out the welcome mat for anyone anymore, especially criminals and tax dodgers.

 So who should bank here?
 Let’s take a look…